-The greatest conflicts for people on bikes come at intersections—and that includes roundabouts.
+The greatest conflicts for people on bikes typically come at intersections—and that includes roundabouts.
 Designing roundabouts to better accommodate the full spectrum of bicycle riders (“the 8- to the 80-year-old”) is part of a broader movement to make intersections safer and more comfortable for bicyclists, since we know that one stressful intersection or crossing can be enough to dissuade someone from choosing to bike to their destination.

 Roundabout designs have also typically provided an option for bicyclists to exit the approach lane using a bicycle ramp and then take a shared-use path around the roundabout.
 This separates them from people driving, which is arguably the most concerning conflict, but puts them in the same space as people walking.